John Kalisz

 John Kalisz is an American comics artist who has worked as a colorist in the comics industry.
 He has been recognized for his work with nominations for the Comics Buyer's Guide Favorite Colorist Award in 2001, 2002, 2003, and 2004.

-In August 1997, Kalisz worked on the official movie adaptation comic of Steel, which was released by DC Entertainment/Warner Bros.
-Shaquille O'neal starred as Steel in the movie.
+In August 1997, Kalisz worked on the official film adaptation comic of Steel, which was released by DC Entertainment/Warner Bros.
+Shaquille O'Neal starred as Steel in the film.